cjb0s/cjb0s/README.md

 ### 👋 Hello, World!
 I'm Colin

-A full stack Javascript developer with a passion for beautiful UI's and building things in Typescript, React and Node.js
+A full stack Javascript developer with a passion for sleek UI's and building things in Typescript, React and Node.js

 - 🔭 I’m currently working on making learning programming accessible with [Codehort](https://codehort-client.herokuapp.com/) and making plantcare simple with [Plantiful](https://github.com/cjb0s/plantiful)